A history of Maidenhead Scottish

 the chairpersons have served twice, namely Leo Hill, and George

 Flett.
-Our current Chairman is Rex Pearse.
 We notably also have had

 a long serving secretary, in Diane Hoskins, who has pointed out that